justinbyo/jbarr-v3/_posts/2015-02-26-case-study-google-apps-reselling.markdown

 layout: post
 title:  "Google Apps Hosting Package"
 date:   2015-02-25 17:39:21
-subtitle: "UX Research and UI Design"
+subtitle: "UX Research, IA, and UI Design"
+description: "Media Temple created a hosting packing that integrates Google Apps for Work to create a one-stop-shop for setting up a web presence.
+Through a single purchase from the Media Temple control panel, a user could set up both a website and their company&rsquo;s Google Apps service at one time, all with a unique domain name.
+I designed an on-boarding experience and control panel UI that makes this entire process simple."
 ---

 <p class="subtitle"><strong>Case study:</strong> UX research and UI design</p>

 <h3>A one-stop-shop for your web presence</h3>

 In response to user demand for a better, cloud-driven email product, Media Temple in 2014 introduced a [Google Apps for Work bundle][mtgoogleapps].
 The idea was to create a one-stop-shop for setting up your web presence.
-Through a single purchase from the Media Temple control panel, a user could set up both a website and their company's Google Apps service at one time, all with a unique domain name.
+Through a single purchase from the Media Temple control panel, a user could set up both a website and their company&rsquo;s Google Apps service at one time, all with a unique domain name.

 The product called for an on-boarding experience and control panel UI, through which the user would: <strong>1.</strong> select a domain to use with their Gmail address and <strong>2.</strong> create and manage Gmail accounts for their team-members.
-A major goal of the product was to transition customers that use Media Temple's aging proprietary email service to the industry-leading Gmail, while improving their workflow.
+A major goal of the product was to transition customers that use Media Temple&rsquo;s aging proprietary email service to the industry-leading Gmail, while improving their workflow.
 We built the on-boarding and control panel experience using the Google Apps reseller API.

 <h3>Researching the product requirements</h3>